earthnodepekoe/earthnodepekoe.github.io/pages/pages-root-folder/index.md

 #
 callforaction:
   url: https://earthnodepekoe.github.io
-  text: STAKE NOW WMTx ›
+  text: STAKE NOW WMTx
-  style: alert
+  style: info
 permalink: /index.html
 #
 # This is a nasty hack to make the navigation highlight